justinrgarrard/world-of-naevis.net/docs/more/items/medical.md

 > You regain 2d4 + 2 hit points when you drink this potion.

 {: .mundane-item}
-> **Potion of Cleansing**
->
-> If you are affected by non-magical poisons or diseases, they are removed from your system.
-You are immune to similar toxins for the next ten minutes.
-If you consume another potion while this one is in effect, you gain a level of exhaustion.

-{: .mundane-item}
 > **Scroll, Cure Wounds**
 >
 > A creature you touch regains a number of hit points equal to 1d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.
 >
 > As with all scrolls, the user must be a spellcaster with the _Cure Wounds_ spell on their spell list.

-{: .mundane-item}
-> **Triage Pack**
->
-> A collection of splints, salves, and antivenoms.
-A pack can be used during a short rest by someone proficient in the medicine skill.
->
-> The pack neutralizes non-magical poisons and restores an expended hit die for up to six people.
-After use, it is consumed.